thenanosoft/SQL-Exercise/Exercise/Lecture-6.md

 # SQL Advance Level SELECT Statement

+> Please make new table as you want we already learn how to create table and column in sql in lecture #1 or Lecture #2

 ### SELECT Statement with DISTINCT Keyword
 A table data can contain several duplicate values.
 Select statement does not ignore/remove/eliminate duplicate data.
 To eliminate the duplicates, we use the DISTINCT keyword.